 Professor Heiko Spallek

-Professor Heiko Spallek serves as Pro-Dean at the University of Sydney, Faculty of Dentistry where his key responsibilities include the consolidation of the dental school’s operations and developing the strategic plan.
-Prior to joining the Faculty, Professor Spallek served as Associate Dean at the University of Pittsburgh’s dental school.
-In 1993, he graduated from the School of Dentistry, Humboldt University Berlin where he continued his career and was appointed in the Department of Periodontology and also received his PhD in the field of dental material sciences.
-While being appointed at Temple University School of Dentistry in Philadelphia, he earned an MSBA with a concentration in Computer and Information Science in 2000.
+Professor Heiko Spallek serves as Head of School and Dean of The University of Sydney School of Dentistry.
+In 1993, Professor Spallek graduated from the School of Dentistry, Humboldt University Berlin where he continued his career and was appointed in the Department of Periodontology and also received his PhD in the field of dental material sciences.
+While at Temple University School of Dentistry, Philadelphia, he earned an MSBA with a concentration in Computer and Information Science from the Fox School of Business and Management at Temple in 2000.

 Mr. Joseph Kerr, (MBA, CPA (un-licensed), PMP), Senior Associate Dean for Administration & COO of the UB College of Arts and Sciences, consistently demonstrates leadership through effective, strategic, and creative problem solving, evidenced-based decision making, and mission aligned fiscal management that transformed central and decanal unit operations.
 As the UB School of Dental Medicine Associate Dean for Administration, Mr. Kerr implemented financial strategies that fueled growth, improved productivity, and decentralized management, resulting in 30% budget growth, service improvements, and a$22M capital initiative.
 As Assistant Vice President for Technology Services, Mr. Kerr led the design, build, and implementation of the campus-wide business intelligence initiative, (SIRI), transforming finance, HR, research, and space information access and analytic capabilities for over 1,200 customers at inception.